Photo by Urban Cat League

 If You've Lost a Pet…

-If you've lost a dog, cat, or other pet in New York City, file a Lost Pet Report on AC&C's website, and search their Found Pet database.
-Visit the three Animal Care & Control of NYC (AC&C) shelters listed below and look for your pet.
-Take a photo of you with your pet and any other proof of ownership you have, such as your pet's medical records.
+If you've lost a dog, cat, or other pet in New York City, file a Lost Pet Report on the Animal Care Centers of NYC (ACC) website, and search their Found Pet database.
+You can also text LOSTPETNYC to 56525 and immediately you will begin receiving text messages that will recommend step-by-step actions that can greatly increase the chances of finding your lost pet.
+Visit all three ACC Care Centers and look for your pet.
+Bring along a photo of you with your pet and any other proof of ownership you have, such as your pet's medical records.

 Other things you should do:

-Post "lost pet" flyers, featuring a photo of your pet and your phone number, throughout your neighborhood, at veterinary offices, pet supply stores, and other businesses.
+Post "lost pet" flyers, featuring a photo of your pet and your phone number, throughout the neighborhood where your pet was lost, at veterinary offices, pet supply stores, and other local businesses.
+Be sure to get permission before posting flyers on private property.
+Posters in English and Spanish can be most effective, and offer a reward.

 If You've Found a Pet…